 If you don't have kids but you are married -- and don't have a will in place -- the state would decide how your money is allocated if something were to happen to you.

-That's the reality in the absence of any written direction from you.
-The same hold true if you and a partner are living together without the benefit of marriage.
+The same holds true if you and a partner are living together and aren't married.
 In many cases, your partner will not be considered to inherit your estate unless you put it in writing.